zhouchaoyu1/zhouchaoyu1/README.md

 - 👋 Hi, I’m @zhouchaoyu1
-- 👀 I’m interested in Java, Python
+- 👀 I’m interested in Java, Go
-- 🌱 I’m currently learning  Java and Mysql
+- 🌱 I’m currently learning  Java and Go
 - 💞️ I’m looking to collaborate on some exciting progarams
 - 📫 How to reach me ...